ToolJet/ToolJet/docs/docs/contributing-guide/marketplace/creating-a-plugin.md

 ---
 id: creating-a-plugin
-title: 'Marketplace: Creating plugins'
+title: Marketplace - Creating Plugins
 ---

-# Marketplace: Creating plugins

 ## What are plugins